LarsBehrenberg/gatsby-starter-tyra/content/posts/タイム堂cafe-shop.md

 ---
-slug: review
+slug: /goodman-roaster-kyoto
 type: post
 date: 2020-05-01T01:00:00.000Z
 title: タイム堂cafe & shop
 author: Chi
-postImage: img/goodman-roaster.jpg
+postImage: ./img/goodman-roaster.jpg
-metaDescription: "Café Timedou and gallery (upstairs) are located by the Imperial Palace.
-The cafe is nice and peaceful although it is right by Karasuma subway station. "
+metaDescription: 'Café Timedou and gallery (upstairs) are located by the Imperial Palace.
+The cafe is nice and peaceful although it is right by Karasuma subway station. '
 category: Cafe Review
 ---

-タイム堂cafe & shop
+タイム堂 cafe & shop

 **Our Rating:**